 Unique Programs and Academic Choices

-- 7 first-entry faculties, three collaborative programs and 5 second-entry professional schools at the undergraduate level.
-View a list of programs by faculties.
+- Seven first-entry faculties and 4 second-entry professional schools at the undergraduate level.

 Semester Entry Points

 To be eligible for any of the following scholarships, you must apply for admission directly from high school to Western’s Main Campus for full-time, first-year studies.

 - National Scholarships valued from $30,000 to $72,000 – The application deadline is February 14, 2022.

 - Schulich Leader Scholarships valued from $60,000 to $80,000 – Support students pursuing the STEM subjects: Science, Technology, Engineering and Mathematics – The application deadline is February 20, 2022.